tijko/R-stat/README.md

     pip install requests

 As for the matplotlib module, there are some issues with pip-install apparently.
-If you have apt installed, I would go this route.
+If you have apt installed, you could go this route.

     sudo apt-get install python-matplotlib